Plandome, New York: Economy

 Plandome is a bedroom community of the City of New York.
-As such, a significant number of Roslyn Estates residents commute to/from New York for work.
+Accordingly, a significant number of its residents commute to/from New York for work.

-The village itself is predominantly residential in character, with the heavy majority of lots within the village being zoned for single-family homes.
-There are no lots zoned for business or commercial uses and as such there are no business districts anywhere within the village.
+The village itself is predominantly residential in character, with the heavy majority of lots within the village being zoned for single-family homes; there is no multi-family housing.
+There are no lots zoned for business or commercial uses and, accordingly, there are no business districts anywhere within the village.

 Demographics

 2010 census

 As of the 2010 United States census, there were 1,349 people residing in the village.
 The racial makeup of the village was 94.74% White, 0.82% African American, 0.07% Native American, 3.63% Asian, 0.22% from other races, and 0.52% from two or more races.
-Hispanic or Latino of any race were 2.22% of the population.
+Hispanic or Latino people of any race were 2.22% of the population.